inoas/gleam-cake/README.md

 The best part of working with CakePHP 3+ used to be its Query Builder.
 This library is inspired by that and thus the name.

-Thank you @lorenzo and @markstory for creating and maintaining CakePHP and its query builder over the years.
+Thank you [@lorenzo](https://github.com/lorenzo) and [@markstory](https://github.com/markstory) for creating and maintaining CakePHP and its awesome query builder over the years.